azarboon/ai-powered-cdk-best-practices/README.md

 ## 🔌 Model Context Protocol (MCP) Integration

-> NOTE: The local MCP servers are currently unstable and prone to bugs.
-Even AWS, via their MCP GitHub repository, advises against using them in production environments.
+> NOTE: The local MCP servers are currently unstable and prone to bugs especially in WSL2 environment while using Windows 11.
+Even AWS, via their MCP GitHub repository, advises against using their MCPs in production environments.
 Their behavior is inconsistent—sometimes they function correctly, other times they do not.
 This section has been created for personal reference, and may be modified or removed in the future.

 The MCP server configuration is located in `.amazonq/mcp.json`.
 This project supports both remote and local MCP server configurations: